gomorpheus/morpheus-docs/getting_started/guides/terraform_instances.rst

 In the VERSION field at the bottom of the TF Spec Template modal, enter a Terraform version number to force that version to be used.
 This version is only honored if the Terraform Runtime setting (|AdmSetPro|) is set to "auto".
 When "manual" is selected as the Terraform Runtime setting, |morpheus| will simply use the version installed on the appliance box.

+..
+TIP:: When declaring variables, keep in mind that |morpheus| expects users to follow Terraform best practices.
+For example, when a variable type is not defined, it defaults to string.
+See `Terraform Documentation <https://www.terraform.io/docs/language/values/variables.html>`_ for additional resources on variable declaration.

 .. image:: /images/integration_guides/terr_inst_guide/1newSpec.png

 - .. toggle-header:: :header: **AWS Subnet by Count**